camelliaguan3/Tank-Game/README.md

 ## Citations

 The *Citations* section cites any outside sources that I may have used throughout the project and also describes the part of the project the source was used for.
+All images were drawn myself (via Piskel).

 | Project Section | Description of Section | Source |
 | - | - | - |